-Real-Time Insight Into The Market For Entry-Level STEM Jobs
+Real-Time Insight Into The Market For Entry-Level STEM Jobs and STEM Careers

 Here, we take a look at entry-level STEM job postings in 2013 and provide analysis of the skills gap in this key sector.
 Our research reveals that the demand for STEM talent is significantly greater than commonly reported, and the supply of STEM college graduates continues to lag far behind employer STEM talent needs.

 Key Findings on STEM Jobs, Careers, and Salaries

 - In 2013, there were 5.7 million total postings in STEM fields.
 Of those, 76%, or 4.4 million, require at least a bachelor’s degree, and 41%, or 2.3 million, are entry-level jobs requiring less than 2 years of experience.

 - 48% of all entry-level jobs requiring a bachelor’s degree or higher (BA+) are in STEM fields, while only 29% of bachelor’s degree graduates earn a STEM degree.
 At the sub-baccalaureate level (Sub-BA), 24% of entry-level jobs are in STEM fields, while 32% of Sub-BA degrees are in STEM concentrations.